 But I had already joined the throng by then.
 The hype.
 They arrived on a 707.
 First event: dinner at this down-market greasy-spoon steak cafe on Ponsonby Road – someone’s idea of irony, I guess.
 Not my scene.
 The food was awful.
 We were just wrong.
 Mostly we were the offspring of doctor’s and lawyers and accountant’s, and yes, architects. (except me) Educated, sophisticated South Pacific Colonials trying so hard to entertain three jet-lagged Americans by taking them to the worse dive in the city.
 Yeah, right.

-Got that over and done with, and we immediately re-grouped in a upstairs venue further down Ponsonby Road for a party.
+With that finished, we immediately re-grouped in a upstairs venue further down Ponsonby Road for a party.
 The Ant Farm guys were … I don’t know.
 Bemused?
 Jet-lagged?
 Horny?
 All three?
 Anyway a prodigious amount of Mary Jane was pulled out by all and sundry (except me: I was always a freeloader) and the room soon filled with smoke and conversations, and that was when the Ant Farm guys really blew my mind.

 I was stoned out of my gourd, trying to follow their conversations, when one of them turns to the others, “Hey, y’know, this is the perfect time for a game of Mind-Ball.”